-The following table sets forth certain fees paid to (i) Deloitte, the member firms of Deloitte & Touche Tohmatsu, and their respective affiliates (collectively, the "Deloitte Entities") and (ii) KPMG, LLP for the fiscal years ended December 31, 2005 and 2004
+The following table sets forth certain fees paid to (i) Ernst & Young and (ii) Deloitte, the member firms of Deloitte & Touche Tohmatsu, and their respective affiliates (collectively, the "Deloitte Entities") for the fiscal years ended December 31, 2006 and 2005:

-Deloit te Entities KP MG
+Ernst & Ernst & Young Deloitte Entities

-Year Ended 12/31/05 Year Ended 12/31/04 Year Ended 12/31/05 Year Ended 12/31/04
+Year Ended 12/31/06 Year Ended 12/31/05 Year Ended 12/31/06 Year Ended 12/31/05

-Audit Fees (1) \$ 739,184 \$ 601,419 \$ 15,000 \$ 91,390
+Audit Fees (1) \$ 508,705 \$ 66,027 \$ 739,184

-Audit-Related Fees (2) 35,075
+Audit-Related Fees (2)

-Tax Fees (3) 11,000 9,000
+Tax Fees (3) 2,250 11,000

-All Other Fees (4) 3,000 3,000
+All Other Fees (4) 1,500 3,000

-- (1) Represents aggregate fees for professional services rendered for the integrated audit of the Company's annual consolidated financial statements and review of financial statements included in the Company's Form 10-Q filings, and other services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Represents the aggregate fees billed for assurance and related services that were reasonably related to the performance of the audit or review of our financial statements that are not included under "Audit Fees" above.
-This amount includes fees for the audits of our 401(k) Savings Plan ("401(k) Plan") and our compliance with Office of Management and Budget A-133 Circular.
-In 2005, these services were performed by an accounting firm other than our principal accounting firm and therefore have not been included in the table presented above. - (3) Tax fees are for services related to the preparation of our tax returns and other filings we made with the Internal Revenue Service and tax advice regarding the application of various provisions of the Code. - (4) Includes fees for a subscription to an online accounting research library. - All fees described above were approved by the Audit Committee of our Board of Directors.
+- (1) Represents aggregate fees for professional services rendered for the integrated audit of the Company's annual consolidated financial statements and review of financial statements included in the Company's Form 10-Q filings, and other services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Represents the aggregate fees billed for assurance and related services that were reasonably related to the performance of the audit or review of our financial statements that are not included under "Audit Fees" above. - (3) Tax fees are for services related to the preparation of our tax returns and other filings we made with the Internal Revenue Service and tax advice regarding the application of various provisions of the Code. - (4) Includes fees for a subscription to an online accounting research library. - All fees described above were approved by the Audit Committee of our Board of Directors.